yujintang/superdb/README.md

     limit: undefined,   // eg: 1
     offset: undefined,  // eg: 1
     logging: false,     // eg: true
+    ttl: 0,             // eg: if open cache, then this ttl have Higher priority than global ttl;  if set <=0, then not cache this find
 }
 ```
 ### Chain methods